surfinzap/typopo-vscode/README.md

 ## Disclaimer
 This is a very early version of Typopo for VS Code that let’s you only fix English typos in selected text; either via menu or via `Ctrl+Alt+T` or `Cmd+Option+T`.

-The configuration, documentation and packaging are yet to follow.
+A documentation and packaging are yet to follow.
 Stay tuned.

+↓↓↓ Don’t bother the scaffolding text for now, I’ll fix it soon.↓↓↓

 ## Features